Drowning and Swimming Pool Accident Lawyers in South Carolina

 - failure to supervise and/or swimming alone, and

-- dangerous drains which can trap body parts, hair, and drawstrings on clothing as a result of the strong suction.
+- dangerous drains that can trap body parts, hair, and drawstrings on clothing as a result of the strong suction.

 Safety problems which may create liability can also include: